hendrivermeulen/frequency-allocation-problem/README.md

 take the frequency of the furthest neighbour from the set of closest neighbours - prioritizing same frequencies should be as far apart as possible.
 This will also be limited to only look at the k closest neighbours with frequencies and without frequencies to avoid looking at the entire graph and only look at the k nearest which can mak conflicts.

-The complexity is reduced by the use of priority queues to O(n^2logn + n^2\*2k) but is still bounded by O(n^2logn) to calculate the edges of the graph and add them to a queue (preprocessing), but the coloring only takes O(n^2\*2k) which is to go through each edge (O(n^2)) and at most look at k neighbours with frequencies or k neighbours without frequencies.
+The complexity is reduced by the use of priority queues to O(n^2logn + n^2logn\*2k) but is still bounded by O(n^2logn) to calculate the edges of the graph and add them to a queue (preprocessing), but the coloring only takes O(n^2logn\*2k) which is to go through each edge (O(n^2)) and at most look at k closet neighbours, logn to get k closets neighbours from priority queue, with frequencies or k neighbours without frequencies.
 This will not always lead the most optimal solution but will be even faster and close to the most optimal solution.

 This algorithm is similar to the DSatur algorithm (Michail et al.,2020)[^5] which uses saturation instead of priority queues and kth nearest neighbour to optimize to the time complexity.